 Meanwhile, Mouse has never been in the car, except for maybe falling asleep in the back while it has been parked in the driveway.
 We don’t even have to worry much about its litter smell as we have an unscented kitty litter box in the car which we bought from https://catworld.co/best-unscented-cat-litter/.
 I had visions of driving to the doctor’s office, Mary screaming in the back seat about shots and needles, Mouse clinging, claws out-stretched to the back of my neck.

 But, he surprised me.
-He fell asleep in her arms while we drove to the doctor.
+Later, He fell asleep in her arms while we drove to the doctor.
+Good thing we had him wearing his diapers since he got jittery through the ride.
+You can try these cat diapers if you’re going to have a long ride with your pet.
+It helped us with Mouse.
 A few times he opened his eyes to look out the window at the passing cars and then settled back down.
 He could care less, really.

 When we got to the doctor, we set him down in the seat while we went inside.
-He curled up again and fell asleep, waiting there quietly when we got back.
+The doctor said, ‘We all know that nutrition defines the quality of life, that’s why American Journey is one of the best affordable cat nutrition options’ and I could not agree more.
+Later, He curled up again and fell asleep, waiting there quietly when we got back.

 He was the perfect antidote to the panic and the fear.